 To delete a single (logical or component) file, click the red “x” in the top left corner of a file box.
 To delete all files, click on «Delete all files».
 Deleted files cannot be recovered.

 Attachment files uploaded in the Files sections of your data set can be referenced in your GML data sets.
-To reference an attachment file, edit your GML file to include a link to your attachment in an attribute that requires a string value:
+File types may include PDFs, GeoTIFFs or textures for 3D files.
+To reference an attachment file, you must edit your GML file to include placeholder values for your attachment.
+The place holder value must be entered in an attribute that requires a string value, and must follow this pattern:

 The expression in the GML is transformed into a publicly available link to the uploaded attachment file.
-The links to the attachment files can be seen in the Feature Explorer Tool, which enables you to view the attributes of complex GML files.
+The links to attachment files and external URLs can be viewed in the Feature Explorer Tool, which enables you to explore the attributes of complex GML files.

 Associating files to feature types